MANDO-Project/ge-sc-llm/README.md

 ## Inspection scripts

-We provied inspection scripts for Graph Classification and Node Classification tasks as well as their required data.
+We provide inspection scripts for Graph Classification and Node Classification tasks as well as their required data.

 ### Graph Classification